Cat and Dog Laser Therapy

 Laser therapy is a painless, non-invasive way to help your pet feel better and heal faster.

-We offer a special package of 25% off six laser therapy sessions.
+We offer a special package that is 25% off six individual laser therapy sessions.

 Our team welcomes pet families from across Castle Rock and Denver.
 And we’re happy to coordinate with your regular veterinarian.

 Call today to get these savings: 303-688-3757.

 Our laser therapy sessions vary slightly, depending on your pet’s needs.

 - Let’s say your cat or dog is visiting our veterinarians for surgery or for a tooth extraction.
 Before the procedure, we’ll ask you whether you want to speed up your furry friend’s healing.
 If you do, we’ll perform the laser therapy post-surgery or post-dental work.

 - If your cat or dog has pain from a muscular-skeletal issue (such as hip arthritis or lumbar pain), we’ll typically try to pinpoint exactly where your pet’s pain is.
 We may do x-rays first, so laser therapy has the best chance of working.

 - If you’re visiting us for another reason, we may simply start with a consultation.
 We can provide laser therapy during this first visit.

 Usually, laser therapy treatments run five to 20 minutes, depending on the body area we’re targeting in your cat’s or dog’s body.